Sunburn: Artificial UV exposure

 The WHO recommends that artificial UV exposure, including tanning beds, should be avoided as no safe dose has been established.
-Special protective clothing (for example, welding helmets/shields) should be worn when exposed to any artifical source of occupational UV.
+Special protective clothing (for example, welding helmets/shields) should be worn when exposed to any artificial source of occupational UV.
 Such sources can produce UVC, an extremely carcinogenic wavelength of UV, which ordinarily is not present in normal sunlight, having been filtered out by the atmosphere.